githubsttar/PetHub-backend/README.md

 ```
 In order to get the app to work locally, you may need to change the configuration of the URLs used for API requests.
 Head to `PetHub-frontend/src/constants/index.js` to check that the local URLs are being used for fetch requests.

-## How to use PetHub 🦄

-*User journey and screenshots to be included here*

-## Our approach 🦜
+## Our approach 🦜🦄

-*Checkout our Wiki to see our approach to creating the PetHub Application.
+Checkout our Wiki to see our approach to creating the PetHub Application.

 ## Testing 🐴